dpersing/ada-a11y-intro/a11y-presentation.md

 1. Understandable
 1. Robust

-## In Other Words

-Can a user...
+In othe words, can a user...

-1. see or hear content
-1. interact with content
+1. access content
+1. use interactive elements
 1. understand and navigate content
 1. use the content on the device of their choice and with the technology of their choice